ifeasome/Employee-Summary/README.md

    node app.js
    ```

-   > Make sure to naviagte to `./Develop` folder located in the first level of the repository.
+   > Make sure to navigate to `./Develop` folder located in the first level of the repository.

   ## Installation